FalloutR/FalloutAdvent/README.md

 Nothing special, if I think there is anything of note I will list the problem file here.

+Because of the session cookie I no longer need to copy the data sets into the data/

 ```
 ac2.ipynb - implemented using a session cookie on third cell, every problem from then should use it
 ac4.ipynb - started using function declarations so the code is more easily managed/read